Sada © Christopher Laborderie

 Located in the Comoros group of islands, between Madagascar and Mozambique, Mayotte is set apart by its decision in the 1970s to remain a French protectorate instead of becoming part of the independent Union of the Comoros.
 In 2011 the island officially became an Overseas Department of France.

-The standard of living is also not quite up to French standards, but the infrastructure is more than sufficient for travellers, who are mainly drawn to Mayotte for scuba diving and hiking the undulating volcanic landscape.
+The standard of living is also not quite level with France's, but the infrastructure is more than sufficient for travellers, who are mainly drawn to Mayotte for scuba diving and hiking the undulating volcanic landscape.

 The islands have no large cities.
 However, the biggest town Mamoudzou on Grand-Terre is a busy settlement with banks, restaurants, hotels, bars, and a bustling market.
 Mayotte is a stunning setting for a relaxing holiday on the Indian Ocean.
 But it's considerably more expensive than other islands in the archipelago, with prices on a par with destinations in Europe.

 We are looking for contributors for our Mayotte travel guide.
 If you are a local, a regular traveller to Mayotte or a travel professional with time to contribute and answer occasional forum questions, please contact us.